 Regular consumption of radishes can help to relieve and cure asthma, bronchitis, constipation, fever, gall bladder , kidney and liver disorders, haemorrhoids (piles), respiratory disorders, urinary infections, skin disorders and many forms of cancer.
 They are also useful for weight loss and can be used externally for insect bites.

-The word 'rampion' means bellflower of Europe and Asia and North Africa and is derived from its Latin specific name, rapunculus, a diminutive of rapa (turnip).
-It is a garden vegetable possessing roots that similar to turnips and boiled tender like parsnips.
-They have anti-inflammatory benefits, which could be associated with a calmer pregnancy and more successful birth.
+The word 'rampion' means bellflower and is derived from its Latin specific name, rapunculus that comes from ‘ rapa’ (turnip).
+It is a garden vegetable originating from Asia, Europe and North Africa and possessing roots that are similar to turnips that can be boiled tender like parsnips.
+Rampion has anti-inflammatory benefits, which have been known to help create a calmer pregnancy and more successful birth.
+The rampion root can be used as a vegetable for soups and as an accompaniment to meat dishes or raw in salads.
 Rampion contains inulin, a sugar substitute and it is often used in special dietary foods for diabetics.
+It also contains calcium, iron, phosphorus, mucilage, cellulose, rubber resin, choline and mineral salts.
+This plant can strengthen, invigorate and purify the human system and can be used to treat angina.(Typha latifolia variegata)

 Evidence of preserved starch grains on grinding stones suggests reed mace were eaten in Europe 30,000 years ago.
 The content of protein is comparable to that of maize or rice and 100 g of powdered root provides 266 calories.
 They also are a rich source of omega-6 fatty acid (linoleic).

 The roots of reed mace have been traditionally used as a poultice and the flowers for diarrhoea.
-The boiled rootstocks can also be used as a diuretic for increasing urination or used mashed to make a jelly-like poultice for sores, boils, wounds, burns, scabs and smallpox pustules.
+The boiled rootstocks can also be used as a diuretic for increasing urination or the boiled root can be used mashed to make a jelly-like poultice for sores, boils, wounds, burns, scabs and smallpox pustules.

 The common restharrow is a perennial plant species of the pea family found by the shore and is also common in dry hill pastures in chalk or limestone areas.
 It is a favourite food of the donkey, from which the generic name is derived, onos being the Greek word for an ass. but is obnoxious to snakes.
 A tradition exists that this was the plant from which the crown of thorns was plaited for the Crucifixion.